React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 flutter run

-The React Native documentation rather discusses components, APIs, and topics that are specific to React Native only.
+The React Native documentation rather discusses components, APIs, and topics specific to React Native only.

 React Native can be installed via the node package manager.
 If you use macOS, work with HomeBrew.
 If you don’t have HomeBrew, you should install it.